flareshmoney/flareshUI/README.md

-# Current Version : V1.0b
+# Current Version : V1.0c
-Last time updated: 06/11/2021.
+Last time updated: 07/11/2021.

-# Changes from V1.0a to V1.0b
+# Changes from V1.0b to V1.0c

-- Fixed chat colliding with the Engineer's building status
+- Fixed killstreak count colliding with Spy's disguise
-- Removed my no smoke script
-- Added a screenshots folder, will change placement of screenshots in the future.
+- Fixed Red's color for the hud playerclass not using the correct one.
+- Made Spy's BG for when he's disguised a bit smaller
+- Made slight adjustments to Sniper's Hudplayerclass

 # Changle log, Yahud-5MD to flareshui-V1.0a